Parthib Gogoi

-Parthib Sundar Gogoi (পাৰ্থিব সুন্দৰ গগৈ/ /as/); born 30 January 2003) is an Indian professional footballer who plays as a forward for Indian Super League club NorthEast United.
+Parthib Sundar Gogoi (পার্থিব সুন্দৰ গগৈ; born 30 January 2003) is an Indian professional footballer who plays as a forward for Indian Super League club NorthEast United and the India national team.

 Club career

 Indian Arrows

 Prior to the 2020–21 season, Parthib was announced as part of I-League side Indian Arrows, the development team for the All India Football Federation.
 He scored a goal against Aizawl.

 NorthEast United

 On 5 September, NorthEast United signed Parthib from Indian Arrows on a multiyear deal.
 On 4 August, Gogoi scored his first senior hat-trick against Shillong Lajong in the Durand Cup, in a 4–0 win.

 On 6 October 2023, Gogoi scored the opener from a long ranger in their 1–1 tie with debutant Punjab at the Jawaharlal Nehru Stadium in Delhi.

 International career

 Gogoi was part of Shanmugam Venkatesh managed India U20 national team during their campaign in 2022 SAFF U-20 Championship.
 In that edition, they clinched title defeating Bangladesh 5–2 in final.
 He also made it to the team's 2023 AFC U-20 Asian Cup qualification squad.